 With all the alligators around, it’s the perfect place to bring a camera – but don’t miss out on everything else around you.
 Circle B Bar Reserve, with a series of well-maintained marked trails of different lengths, provides countless opportunities for photographers and painters looking to capture the beauty of nature.
 The tremendous bird population includes a variety of wading birds, waterfowl, ospreys and bald eagles.

 Nine hard-packed trails are great for hiking as well as gravel or mountain bikes.
 Trail maps and information are available from the knowledgeable volunteers that greet you at the front desk of the Discovery Center.
 These volunteers are excited to help and love to answer any questions.

 A unique way to enjoy the beautiful reserve is to sign up for a tram tour.
 Circle B Bar Reserve staff and volunteers offer free guided tram tours a few times each month.
 You can experience the local ecosystems on wheels rather than foot.

 Polk Nature Discovery Center

 One of the greatest features of this reserve is the Polk Nature Discovery Center.
-This educational building is the perfect place to start your adventure before trekking into the woods and an even more perfect spot to regroup and use the restrooms in the air-conditioning post-hike.
+This educational building is the perfect place to start your adventure before trekking into the woods.
 Here, you are filled with information on Central Florida’s ecosystem with interactive exhibits that are sure to stimulate young minds (and adult minds, too!)